ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 Ubuntu builds are available `in a PPA here <https://launchpad.net/~ansible/+archive/ubuntu/ansible>`_.

-To configure the PPA on your machine and install Ansible run these commands:
+To configure the PPA on your system and install Ansible run these commands:

 .. code-block:: bash